 The bottom line: The Co-op’s annual sales increased to $17 million.
 Its employees had received an across-the-board pay increase reflecting the plan’s commitment to a quality workplace.
 Meanwhile, the Co-op had begun looking at new locations for a second store, this time with the clear support of its owners.

 We hope you enjoyed this organizational development case study.
-Contact us online or call 1-800-598-7662 to speak with a consultant.
+To schedule an initial meeting with LRI, please contact us online or call 1-800-598-7662.